abenjelloun1989/appointment-checker/README.md

 */1 * * * * docker run -d appointmentchecker:latest > /dev/null <br />
 sudo service cron start <br />

-you can also just run the app with a dotnet command : dotnet run [param] param in: [candilib, weeding, vaccin]
+you can also just run the app with a dotnet command : dotnet run [param] <br />
+param in: [candilib, weeding, vaccin]

 For email sender, you will need to use a gmail account with the setting "Less secure apps" enabled : https://support.google.com/accounts/answer/6010255?hl=en